grzegorzkowalski/NetFramework/Day_3_Exercise_En.md

     // Code to add the book to the database
 }
 ```

+1. Check do you have authentication cookie after login.
+2. Delete cookie and refresh page.
+Check what will happen.

 ###### Navigation and Menu
 1. Create a Main Menu